postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/authoring-your-documentation.md

 ![Parameter Description](https://assets.postman.com/postman-docs/param-desc.jpg)

 > All key-value pairs will be displayed in your documentation regardless of whether or not they're checked.
-You can indicate which pairs are required and which are optional in the desription.
-Consumers of your documentation will be able to choose which key-value pairs they want to try, and they will be able to generate a URL and code snippets based on their selection.
+You can indicate which pairs are required and which are optional in the description.
+Consumers of your documentation can choose which key-value pairs they want to use when they send requests to your endpoints.
+Users will be able to [generate code snippets](https://learning.postman.com/docs/postman/sending-api-requests/generate-code-snippets/) in the Postman app based on the key-value pairs they select, and a URL with those pairs will be displayed in the app.

 The description will appear in your docs, in the request __Params__ and __Headers__ sections, next to the parameter or header name.

 <img alt="Header Description in Docs" src="https://assets.postman.com/postman-docs/header-desc-docs.jpg" width="500px">

-### Documenting required authorization type
+### Authorization details

 You can include the type of authorization required to access your APIs in your documentation.
 You can add your authorization details at the collection level or at the request level.
-Authorization requirements added at the collection level are persistive, and will be displayed on each request.
+Authorization requirements added at the collection level apply to each request and will be displayed on each request.

 ![Docs Link](https://assets.postman.com/postman-docs/Persistive+auth.jpg)

-If one of your endpoints requires an authorization that varies from the collection, you can add that authorization to the request in the request tab, and it will be rendered in the documentation.
+If one of your endpoints requires an authorization type that varies from the collection, you can add that authorization type to the request in the request tab, and it will be rendered in the documentation.

 ![Auth display](https://assets.postman.com/postman-docs/Auth+for+a+specific+request.jpg)